stenohacker/dictionaries/README.md

 #### Anomalies
 - I have left out KW- as a combo and made that Q.
 - Instead of having KH-, I made that CH.
+- Instead of KL-, I made that CL.

 #### The Extra Entries
 -  Some of these entries may seem a little silly as they fall outside of usual spelling rules, but you'd be surprised how handy they are when you are hearing lots of acronyms.